 Duplicate submissions will be rejected immediately without review.
 Questions about this policy or how it applies to your work should be directed to the PC-chairs.

+After a competitive selection process, DaWaK can accept papers as full or short papers.
+DaWaK reserves the right to accept papers with some weaknesses or not mature enough as short papers (up to 8 pages).
+Short papers describe interesting and innovative ideas which still require further technical development.
 All accepted conference papers will be published in a volume of "Lecture Notes in Computer Science" (LNCS) by Springer Verlag.
-DaWaK reserves the right to accept papers only as short papers (up to 8 pages).
-Short papers describe interesting and innovative ideas which still require further technical development.
 Authors of all accepted papers must sign a Springer copyright release form.
 Papers are accepted with the understanding that at least one author will register for the conference to present the paper.
 Papers without any registered co-author will not be published.

 Authors of selected papers presented at the conference will be invited to submit extended versions of their papers for publication in the Springer journal Transactions of Large Scale Data and Knowledge Centered Systems (TLDKS).
 The submitted extended versions will undergo a further review process.